Marisol (actress): As an actress

 In 1967, Marisol starred in the comedy Las cuatro bodas de Marisol, as the daughter of actress Isabel Garcés, and sang "La Boda", "Johnny", "Belen, Belen" (featuring Peret), and "La Tarara" (inspired by a García Lorca poem).
 She appeared in Solos los dos (1968), where she sang "La nieve" (her most popular song in South America, composed by Juan Pardo and Rocío Dúrcal's husband, Júnior).
 In 1969, she appeared in the unsuccessful Carola de día, Carola de noche and in the musical comedy El taxi de los conflictos, where she sang "Corazón contento", a song composed by Palito Ortega.

 Marisol received the Best Actress Award at the Karlovy Vary International Film Festival for her role in Los días del pasado (1978).
 She also appeared in The Corruption of Chris Miller (1973), directed by Juan Antonio Bardem; The Girl from the Red Cabaret (1973) with Mel Ferrer, and El poder del deseo (1975) with Pilar Bardem.

 As an adult, Marisol changed her stage name to her given name, Pepa Flores and appeared in Carlos Saura's Blood Wedding (based on García Lorca's play), and in Carmen (1983).
 She played the title role of Mariana Pineda in the Televisión Española (TVE) series Proceso a Mariana Pineda in 1984, and was applauded for her lead role in the 1985's Caso cerrado, one of the first films featuring Antonio Banderas.

 Pablo Mérida and Paloma Blanco Aristín in their book El cine español credit Saura with succeeding to bring Marisol out of retirement/seclusion to star in Blood Wedding and Carmen.
-Then, Caso cerrado was advertised as her comeback feature, but after its failure she had to play "cat-and-mouse" with the media in Donostia where she stayed for three days.
+Then, Caso cerrado was advertised as her comeback feature, but after its failure she had to play "cat-and-mouse" with the media in San Sebastián where she stayed for three days.
 According to some, it was the movie's flop that led to her definitive retirement.

 Personal life and family

 On 16 May 1969, Marisol married Carlos Goyanes Perojo, son of her producer.
 They separated in 1972.

 In 1973, she started a relationship with dancer Antonio Gades, and she has three daughters with him.
 María Esteve, the eldest, is an actress, and Celia Flores, the youngest, is a pop flamenco singer.
-After her divorce from Perojo, Flores and Gades married in 1982 in Cuba and their godparents were Fidel Castro and Alicia Alonso.
+After her divorce from Goyanes, Flores and Gades married in 1982 in Cuba and their godparents were Fidel Castro and Alicia Alonso.
 They divorced on 1986, and Gades died in 2004.
 She was a sympathizer (but not a member) of the Spanish Communist Party, distancing herself from the party after her separation from Gades.

-Pepa Flores is retired and lives with Massimo Stecchini, her partner since 1987, in Malaga, where she works for charitable causes.
+Pepa Flores is retired and lived with Massimo Stecchini, her partner from 1987 until his death in 2023, in Malaga, where she works for charitable causes.

 In the wake of the Me Too movement, the claims Marisol made to Francisco Umbral and Interviú in the late 1970s about the sexual abuse she underwent as a child star resurfaced in Spanish Vanity Fair in 2018.